LateralView/lateral-dev-box/README.md

 * Npm
 * Npm global modules: nodemon, grunt-cli, mocha

+### RabbitMQ

+By default, RabbitMQ server is not running.
+If you want to start it, just run `sudo service rabbitmq-server start`.
+And if you want to start the service automatically on boot, run `sudo update-rc.d rabbitmq-server defaults`.

 ### NFS

 If you're using Mac OS X or Linux you can increase the performance with Vagrant's NFS synced folders.